-2. Click Create.
+2. Click the Create button.
 The Create Schedule Wizard - Introduction window is opened.

-3. Click Next.
+3. Click the Next button.
 The Select the Remote Database Name window appears.

 - 4. If you choose to enter the remote database name manually, click the Enter Data Manually check box and enter the Remote Database Name. - 5.
-Select the Remote Database Type from the menu.

-- 6. If you do not choose to enter data manually, you can select the Remote Database Name and the Remote Database Type from the respective menus. - 7.
+Select the Remote Database Type from the menu. - 6.
+If you do not choose to enter data manually, you can select the Remote Database Name and the Remote Database Type from the respective menus. - 7.
 Enter the User ID for the remote database. - 8.
 Enter the password. - 9.
-Click the Express check box if you want to enable express asynchronous table replication. - Click Next.
+Click the Express check box if you want to enable express asynchronous table replication. - 10.
+Click the Next button.
 The Start Time of Replication and Replication Period window appears.

 - 11. Enter a date, in the Start Date box, when the Asynchronous Table Replication will begin. - 12.
 Enter the starting time of Asynchronous Table Replication in the Start Time box. - 13.
-In the Time interval between subsequent replications field: Enter the number of days between which the Asynchronous Table Replication will performed in the Days combo box. - 14.
-Enter the interval of time in which the Asynchronous Table Replication will be done by entering the time interval in hours, minutes and seconds in the Hours:Min:Sec combo box.
-The total time between replications is equal to the sum of the Days and Hours:Min:Sec fields. - 15.
-Click Next.
+In the Time interval between subsequent replications field: - a) Enter the number of days between which the Asynchronous Table Replication will performed in the Days combo box. - b) Enter the interval of time in which the Asynchronous Table Replication will be done by entering the time interval in hours, minutes and seconds in the Hours:Min:Sec combo box.
+The total time between replications is equal to the sum of the Days and Hours:Min:Sec fields. - 14.
+Click the Next button.
 The Reconnection Options window appears.

-- 16. Enter the number of times the replication process has to be retried if any failure occurs and replication has not been completed in the Times to Retry combo box.
+- 15. Enter the number of times the replication process has to be retried if any failure occurs and replication has not been completed in the Times to Retry combo box.
+Using the upward and downward arrows, you can increase or decrease the number. - 16.
+Enter the time duration the replication process has to wait before trying again in the Interval box.
 Using the upward and downward arrows, you can increase or decrease the number. - 17.
-Enter the time duration the replication process has to wait before trying again in the Interval box.
-Using the upward and downward arrows, you can increase or decrease the number. - 18.
-Click the Do not check schema check box if you do not want the Replication process to check the table schema before replicating. - 19.
-Click the Stop on error check box if you want the Replication process to stop if any error occures.

-NOTE The Stop on error check box is disabled if you want an Express Asynchronous Table Replication.
+Click the Do not check schema check box if you do not want the Replication process to check the table schema before replicating. - 18.
+Click the Stop on error check box if you want the Replication process to stop if any error occures. - NOTE The Stop on error check box is disabled if you want an Express Asynchronous Table Replication. - 19.
+Click the Next button.

-20. Click Next.
 The following window appears.